shree675/ProjectPackageStatsCLI/README.md

 >pkgcl \<command\> [options]

 ## About
-This is a basic CLI tool that contains two commands that help list out all the dependencies installed in the project and check the status of package.json file.
+This is a basic CLI tool that contains two commands that help list out all the dependencies installed in the project and check the status of package.json file in your full stack project.

 ## Commands and Uses
 1. ***checkdeps***